Travel in the Spiritual Worlds

 The important thing is to be on the side of God in this eternal war.
 This is the ethical confusion that arises when one's "goodness" is based on one's identity rather than one's actions.
 President Nixon thought his goodness was based on his occupying the office of President ("It is not wrong if the President does it").
 J. Edgar Hoover thought he could do no wrong in his role as director of the FBI (in spite of a mountain of evidence to the contrary).
 During the colonial period, the Pope and the Catholic church declared the "doctrine of discovery" which sanctioned and sanctified Christians attacking and stealing the land of pagans and savages throughout the world, and especially in the Americas.
 Some Christians believe they are good simply because they are Christians regardless of the sins they commit.

 The "we are all sinners" statement can be interpreted as a Christian variation of the "everybody does it" defense of evil action.
-People who have accepted this approach to sin often tell themselves that all people are the same as they are (i.e., are selfish, lustful, vengeful, or greedy) but they are dishonest and won't admit it.
+People who have accepted this approach to sin often tell themselves that all people are the same as they are (i.e., are selfish, lustful, vengeful, or greedy) but these people are dishonest and won't admit it.
 These people are therefore not required to change for the good or cannot change because "everybody does it" and they cannot be an exception to the universal rule of the fallen nature of mankind.
 It is a very common method of absolving themselves from guilt.
+Such people often become angry and defensive when they are confronted with people who are virtuous and do not do what they insist "everybody does".

 When this approach of "we are all sinners" leads to compassion and universal forgiveness of all sinners, it has a very positive effect, lessens conflict, and prevents the escalation of events that can lead to war.
 But when a dualistic approach is taken to good and evil, it often has the effect of encouraging forgiveness for one's self or one's group (i.e., the good or "chosen" or Godly people) while fiercely condemning and punishing outsiders and enemies.
 Christian Dualism is so dangerous because it takes our greatest virtues and transforms them into vices with potentially terrifying results.

-To continue on with the previous topic, police are good not because they properly enforce the law but because of their role as policemen and protector makes them inherently good and sometimes above the law.
+To continue with our discussion of inherent goodness, police are good not because they properly enforce the law but because of their role as policemen and protector makes them inherently good and sometimes above the law.
 The wealthy are "economic royalists" who consider themselves to be kings because they have money.
 Kings are inherently superior and often "chosen by god" (i.e., have a "divine right") to rule their subjects.
 They have an inherent right to treat their subjects as pawns in their efforts to gain more money and power, and their subjects are expected to bask in the reflected glory of their ruler.
-This is a peculiar economic form of Stockholm Syndrome where the victims are expected to identify with and support their abusers.
+The virtue of loyalty (which is often opposed to competence) far exceeds the value of any other virtue when these self-declared kings evaluate their employees, followers, and enablers.
+This is a peculiar economic and political form of Stockholm Syndrome where the victims are expected to identify with and blindly support their abusers.

 We are Americans and are therefore inherently good regardless of how we trample the Constitution (which is probably the most uniquely positive feature of America), invade other countries, prosecute whistleblowers as spies, and kidnap, torture, and kill people without due process.